mihalich93/codeex_test_task/README.md

 1. Open Linkedin "Login" page

-> Login form with unfilled email, password fields and "Submit" button should be visible
+> Login form with unfilled email, password fields and "Submit" button should be visible.

 2. Click "Submit" button

-> Error message for email field appears, stating that email field cannot be empty
+> Error message for email field appears, stating that email field cannot be empty.
-> No error message for password field presented
+> No error message for password field presented.

 3. Type a valid email to the username field
 4. Click "Submit" button

-> Error message for password field appears, stating that password field cannot be empty
+> Error message for password field appears, stating that password field cannot be empty.
-> No error message for email field presented
+> No error message for email field presented.
 ---

 #### [3] Check user is redirected to the checkpoint page after login with valid credentials

 1. Open Linkedin "Home" page

-> Login form should be displayed on the page
+> Login form should be displayed on the page.

 2. Fill in valid email and password of the already registered user
 3. Click "Submit" button

-> User is redirected to the checkpoint page
+> User is redirected to the checkpoint page.
 ---

 #### [4] Check joining via "Main" page sign-up form

 1. Open Linkedin "Main" page

-> Join form with "Phone or Email", "Password" fields and "Agree & Join" button is displayed
+> Join form with "Phone or Email", "Password" fields and "Agree & Join" button is displayed.

 2. Fill in "Phone or Email" and "Password" fields with valid email and password
 3. Click "Agree & Join" button

-> "First name", "Last name" fields and "Continue" button appear in the sign-up form
+> "First name", "Last name" fields and "Continue" button appear in the sign-up form.

 4. Fill in "First name" and "Last name" fields with valid data
 5. Click "Continue" button

-> "Challenge" dialog appears
+> "Challenge" dialog appears.
 ---

 #### [5] Check Google auth window appears on attempt to join with Google account

 1. Open Linkedin "Main" page

-> Join form with "Join with Google" button is displayed
+> Join form with "Join with Google" button is displayed.

 2. Click "Join with Google" button

-> Separate window with "Google Accounts" is opened
+> Separate window with "Google Accounts" is opened.
 ---

 # Prerequisites for running tests